Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment2/README.md

 Note that the flows should only match on incoming ports.
 Provide the commands in your solution.

 Inspect the flow table of switch s1 using a suitable ovs-ofctl command (provide the command and output with your solution).
+Note that ovs-ofctl doe not only show the definition of each flow table entry, but also how often each flow entry did match incoming packets, which might be handy for testing newly added flows (did they actually match?).

 Test forwarding by pinging the second host from the first host and vice versa, using their IP addresses, in Mininet (this should work).
 Provide the Mininet commands.